nextflow-io/nextflow/docs/channel.md

 Channel.interval('1s').view()
 ```

 The above snippet will emit 0, 1, 2, and so on, every second, forever.
-You can use an operator such as {ref}`operator-take`, {ref}`operator-timeout`, or {ref}`operator-until` to close the channel based on a stopping condition.
+You can use an operator such as `operator-take`, `operator-timeout`, or `operator-until` to close the channel based on a stopping condition.

 An optional closure can be used to transform the index.
 Additionally, returning `Channel.STOP` will close the channel.
 For example: